Platinummatthew/waw_mpdata_to_plutonium_unlockstats/CONTRIBUTING.md

 1. Do not include your real CD key, profile saves, generated player data, or any personal fingerprints.
-2. Keep the browser tools offline and dependency-free unless a change is clearly documented and justified.
+2. Keep the browser tools offline and dependency-free unless a change is needed.
 3. Run:

 ```bash